Your Window Into Excellence

 Mullions, Muntins & True Divided Light

-All of our complete window packages use the highest quality materials and premium construction methods to create systems befitting the most upscale spaces.
 Our fixed windows, window walls and sliding doors use a choice of factory or field mullions to create undeniably luxurious products.
-These mullions join multiple panels of tempered Low-E glass together with narrow bronze extrusions to create window systems with narrow sightlines for impressive views.
+These mullions join multiple panels of tempered Low-E glass together with narrow bronze extrusions to create window systems with elegant, narrow sightlines for impressive views.

-In addition, Renaissance Genuine Solid Bronze windows feature authentic integrated muntin bars for a coveted design aesthetic that also achieves True Divided Light.
-Our muntin bars separate each piece of tempered Low-E glass within a window system, allowing each piece to have a distinct reflectance.
+Our muntin bars separate each tempered Low-E glass unit within the window system, allowing each pane to have a distinct reflectance.
 This subtle distinction adds an authenticity that cannot be achieved by using a single pane of glass.
-True Divided Light windows reduce the size of each glass unit to also reduce the likelihood of glass breakage.
+True divided lite windows reduce the size of each glass unit to also reduce the likelihood of glass breakage.

 Waterproofing